 Recording your screen and webcam together can take your communications!
 In fact, it allows you to explain anything just like you would in person.
 Make your videos more personal while you walk your audience through presentations, trainings, and updates step by step.
 Here’s how to get started.

 Get started with a professional video templates.
 Or, let your imagination run free by starting from scratch!

 Next, click the record button at the top of your screen.
-If you have a Professional or Professional Plus plan, you’ll have the option to select “Screen and Camera.”
+If you have a Professional or Teams plan, you’ll have the option to select “Screen and Camera.”
 Free and Basic users can upgrade at any time to access this feature and more!